Email Reminders are no longer a headache! Find out how you can compose a sophisticated and gentle reminder email and eliminate no-shows.

 You can conveniently resort to GReminders’ SMS Reminders to substitute for your reminder emails.
-According to experts, people prefer SMS reminders over email ones.
-In today’s digital age, people tend to constantly have their phone in their hand and an SMS is more effective than an email at getting the person’s attention.
+According to experts, people prefer SMS reminders over emails.
+In today’s digital age, people tend to constantly have their phones in their hands and an SMS is more effective than an email at getting the person’s attention.

 Keep these suggestions in mind the next time you compose a reminder email and be sure to share your experience with us.

 To start creating automated reminder emails and reduce no-shows, sign up for a free trial of GReminders.
 Be sure to schedule a complimentary onboarding call with one of our customer success representatives when you start your trial.
 We’ll share tips for scheduling reminder emails that sound great and arrive at just the right time for your business.
 You can start your free trial by clicking the link below.